CUBRID/cubrid-manual/en/admin/control.rst

     % cubrid broker status -b -t -s 1 > log_file

-Enter the command below with the **-f** option to view information of server/database accessed by broker, access time, the IP addresses accessed to CAS
+The following views information of server/database accessed by broker, the last access times of applications, the IP addresses accessed to CAS and the versions of drivers etc.  with the **-f** option.

 ::